-Under the PSA, the Company has the right to produce and market all gas in the Songo Songo Block in excess of the Protected Gas requirements ("Additional Gas") until the PSA expires in October 2026,
+Under the PSA, the Company has the right to produce and market all gas in the Songo Songo Block in excess of the Protected Gas requirements ("Additional Gas") until the PSA expires in October 2026.

 TANESCO is a parastatal organization which is wholly-owned by the Government of Tanzania, with oversight by the MEM.
 TANESCO is responsible for the generation, transmission and distribution of electricity throughout Tanzania.
 Natural gas has become an integral component of TANESCO's power generation fuel mix as a more reliable source of supply over seasonal hydro power and a more cost effective alternative to liquid fuels.
 The Company currently supplies gas directly to TANESCO by way of a Portfolio Gas Supply Agreement ("PGSA") and indirectly through the supply of Protected Gas and Additional Gas to Songas which in turn generates and sells power to TANESCO.
-TANESCO is the Company's largest customer and the gas supplied by the Company to TANESCO today fires approximately 40% of the electrical power generated in Tanzania.
+TANESCO is the Company's largest customer and the gas supplied by the Company to Songas and TANESCO today fires approximately 35% of the electrical power generated in Tanzania and 47% of the gas utilized for power generation in the country.